Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 ## All you want to know about the Game Boy Camera save format !

+*Quick disclaimer 2025: this repo was initially just about injecting images into the Game Boy Camera save until I fall in the rabbit hole of reverse engineering the whole SRAM format.
+It should be read more as a collection of notes than as a tutorial with a beginning and an end, so I ask the reader's indulgence regarding the coherence of the whole story.
+That said, good reading.*

 # Part 1: Injecting custom pictures into the save

 So, despite the fact that extracting images from Game Boy Camera saves was made possible by fans since many years, it was virtually impossible in 2021 to do the inverse : inject custom pictures into saves.
 At least until now.
 What could be the interest, dear reader ?
 It can be usefull to mess with pixel perfect artworks, to reuse an image that was erased long ago from camera but still stored somewhere on a computer or internet or simply exchange pictures with friends if you have no friends, which is my case.